sgadrat/super-tilt-bro-server/doc/protocol.rst

 	Connected {
 		uint8 message_type = 0;
+		uint4 reserved = 0;
+		uint4 connection_quality;
 	}

+* **connection_quality**: Indicator of the quality level of the connection between the player and the server (0: excellent, 1: good, 2: acceptable, 3: bad)

 At this stage Client1 may display a message indicating that it is waiting for another player to join the game.